Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 5/28/24

 added graphical updates to the side bar, added in the sidebar sprites, added graphical updates to start button, added sfx when bloons pop, most importantly added a BGM and pop sound :)

+### date 5/29/24

+added a page flip system for sidebar, added a few more rows to the sidebar, fixed bug with bloon spawning, tmrw will likely work on round mechanics.